rudderlabs/rudder-sdk-js/packages/analytics-js/README.md

 ## Installing the package

-To install the package via npm, run the following command:
+To install the package via NPM, run the following command:

 ```bash
 npm install @rudderstack/analytics-js --save